kailash-manasarovar/statement/docs/crimes/protagonists/vidal-sastre.md

 #### The best band in the Valencian region

-- Further down the list, we see a newspaper article dated 21st October 2024; just as I was about to return home from Fatima and be [severely poisoned in my apartment](../../timeline/2024/october.md#serious-poisoning-with-intent-to-harm-or-kill).
+- Further down the list, we see a [newspaper article dated 21st October 2024](https://www.levante-emv.com/horta/2024/10/21/amistat-quart-de-poblet-mejor-banda-comunitat-valenciana-109945426.html) reporting on an award ceremony that had taken place on the weekend of the 19th October.
+- This was around the same time my [home security system went dead](../../timeline/2024/october.md#the-router-malfunctions-while-im-in-fatima) for a week before I returned home from Fatima and was [severely poisoned in my apartment](../../timeline/2024/october.md#serious-poisoning-with-intent-to-harm-or-kill).
 - One wonders if this was *quite* the alibi for a murder everyone knew was going to happen?
 And then didn't.
 - The article states the band is the best in the region.
 - We wonder, best at what?